 Francis Ford Coppola

-Having discovered that she is pregnant, Natalie Ravenna (Shirley Knight), a Long Island housewife panics and leaves home to see if she might just possibly have made something different out of herself; if she can manage to unshackle her grocery list worth of responsibilities that add up to a life with a husband she loves.
+Having discovered that she is pregnant, Natalie Ravenna, a Long Island housewife panics and leaves home to see if she might just possibly have made something different out of herself; if she can manage to unshackle her grocery list worth of responsibilities that add up to a life with a husband she loves.
 In a motel room where Natalie stops to rest during the day, she sits motionless on the bed, and experiences the exuberance of complete freedom and the queasy feelings of new beginnings.
-Natalie continues on with her journey and picks up a young hitch-hiker -Killer (James Caan), an attractive brain-damaged football player.
-It is through Killer that poses a more disturbing question to Natalie than that of domestic responsibility.
+Natalie continues on with her journey and picks up a young hitch-hiker named Killer, an attractive brain-damaged football player.
+It is through Killer that a more disturbing question is posed to Natalie than that of domestic responsibility.
 How deeply are we wedded to chance meetings and are we responsible for the crimes that we witness?
 Written by

 Early Coppola with sublime cast that most folks never got to see (a pity).
 There's some wonderful things going on in this one - Shirley Knight's best performance (an underrated actress), a road trip in the late 1960's, James Caan very restrained and moving, Robert Duvall in a part he was born to play (edgy, lonely, motorcycle cop), and a touching script with F. Coppola behind the wheel.